Should You Repaint Your Home’s Interior Before Selling? Colors That Win With Buyers

 woman in gray tank top and blue denim jeans sitting on bed

+Sellers have a lot of tasks to do when they are ready to list their home for sale, like cleaning and decluttering.
+Some tasks may actually help you get more money for your home, or just attract more sellers.
 Repainting your home’s interior before selling isn’t just a cosmetic upgrade.
 For most buyers, it signals that the home has been maintained and is truly move-in ready.
+Repainting the interior is the first step in the staging process.
 Fresh paint can make rooms feel larger, brighter, and cleaner, which often translates into stronger offers and a faster sale.

-If your home has worn walls, bold accent colors, or anything from the 90s that’s still proudly clinging to life, repainting is a smart pre-sale investment.
-Paint is one of the least expensive updates you can make, and in many cases it delivers a strong return.
+If your home has worn or faded walls, bold accent colors, or anything from the 90s that’s still proudly clinging to life, repainting is a smart pre-sale investment.
+Painting is one of the least expensive updates you can make, and in many cases it delivers a strong return.
 Even homes that are already in good shape benefit from a consistent, neutral palette that photographs well and appeals to a wider audience.

 Soft warm beige (similar to Sherwin-Williams Accessible Beige)